 Our Story – The history and background of friendsfirst

 Our story begins when friendsfirst was established in late 1999.
-Earlier that year Katharine, the founder, was part of an annual church weekend away (St. John’s Church in Birmingham) where Elaine Storkey (theologian and sociologist) spoke powerfully about all types of single people and their needs in the church which were largely going unmet.
+Earlier that year Katharine, the founder (click here to watch her welcome message), was part of an annual church weekend away (St. John’s Church in Birmingham) where Elaine Storkey (theologian and sociologist) spoke powerfully about all types of single people and their needs in the church which were largely going unmet.

 As Katharine gave Elaine’s words more thought, and discussed it with friends and family, it became clear that many single people in churches don’t have a lot of opportunity to mix with other single people apart from those they already know.
 Added to this are busy lives, long working hours, the perceived stigma of past broken relationships, or naturally diminishing circles of friends due to family commitments, changing circumstances or age.
 She wondered if there was more the church could do, so she spent a number of months talking to a cross section of vicars, parish priests, pastors and church leaders in the West Midlands about whether a service for single people would be welcomed.
 She was amazed at the positive response from them and how many said that they’d really welcome something practical they could do for single people as well as praying for them.
 It was clear that people didn’t want a Christian dating service so much as a trusted friendship service where they could meet and make Christian friends.
 (Little did Katharine know that this was going to be the beginning of our story!)